NetApp/trident/docs/kubernetes/deploying/operator-deploy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Trident operator provides users the ability to customize the manner in which
-Trident is installed, using the following attributes in the TridentProvisioner ``spec``:
+Trident is installed, using the following attributes in the TridentOrchestrator ``spec``:

 ========================= ============================================================================== ==========================================================
 Parameter                 Description                                                                    Default